2020 NBA 3-Point Contest: The best college games from this year's contestants | NCAA.com

-The 2020 NBA 3-point contest is here and seven of the eight participants played college basketball — Phoenix's Devin Booker (Kentucky), Charlotte’s Devonte’ Graham (Kansas), Brooklyn’s Joe Harris (Virginia), Sacramento’s Buddy Hield (Oklahoma), Chicago’s Zach LaVine (UCLA), Miami’s Duncan Robinson (Michigan), and Atlanta’s Trae Young (Oklahoma) — all but Wizards swingman Davis Bertans.
+The 2020 NBA 3-point contest is here and seven of the eight participants played college basketball: Phoenix's Devin Booker (Kentucky), Charlotte’s Devonte’ Graham (Kansas), Brooklyn’s Joe Harris (Virginia), Sacramento’s Buddy Hield (Oklahoma), Chicago’s Zach LaVine (UCLA), Miami’s Duncan Robinson (Michigan), and Atlanta’s Trae Young (Oklahoma) — all played except Wizards swingman Davis Bertans.

-Portland's Damon Lillard (Weber State) was a late scratch after an injury in the Trail Blazers' game Wednesday and was replaced by Booker.
+Portland's Damian Lillard (Weber State) was a late scratch after an injury in the Trail Blazers' game Wednesday and was replaced by Booker.

 HIGH FLYERS: Top college slams by 2020 NBA dunk contest participants